convox/docs/docs/use-cases/resources.md

 * `postgres`
 * `redis`

-When resources are defined in your `convox.yml`, they can be automatically linked to your services.On your local rack, appropriate containers will be initiated
+When resources are defined in your `convox.yml`, they can be automatically linked to your services.
+On your local rack, appropriate containers will be spun up alongside your service one/s to provide the functionality required.
+On a cloud-based rack, Convox will automatically utilise the appropriate AWS/GCP resources to provide this functionality and link to your apps for you.

+Further types of App-level resource are on the Convox roadmap to implement.

 # Rack-level Resources

+Rack-level resources are not supported on your local rack, only in an AWS/GCP backed Rack.
 The following resources are available at the Rack level:

 * `memcached`
 * `mysql`